scalar-labs/scalardl/docs/applications/escrow-payment/README.md

 ## Setup

-### Scalar DL
+### ScalarDL

-The code to start up the Scalar DL server is not included in this repository.
-To get Scalar DL up and running quickly, please clone the [following repository](https://github.com/scalar-labs/scalardl-samples) and follow the provided instructions on how to get started with Scalar DL.
+The code to start up the ScalarDL server is not included in this repository.
+To get ScalarDL up and running quickly, please clone the [following repository](https://github.com/scalar-labs/scalardl-samples) and follow the provided instructions on how to get started with ScalarDL.

 ### Certificate